sariug/PrettyXYZ/README.md

 ```

 - To create axis text `#define PRETTY_TEXT_RENDER` before include.
-- If you do not use `glew` but your build system takes care of OpenGL calls, to undefine glew use `PRETTY_NO_GLEW` before include.
+- If you do not use `glew` but your build system takes care of OpenGL calls, to undefine glew use with `#define  PRETTY_NO_GLEW` before include.

 ```